cedar-c/aos-chat-q3/README.md

 3. then run `.load chatroom.lua`

-4. Registering your process with the :router `ao.send({ Target = "xnkv_QpWqICyt8NpVMbfsUQciZ4wlm5DigLrfXRm8fY", Action = "Register", Name = "[YOUR NAME HERE]" })`
+4. registering your process with the :router `ao.send({ Target = "xnkv_QpWqICyt8NpVMbfsUQciZ4wlm5DigLrfXRm8fY", Action = "Register", Name = "[YOUR NAME HERE]" })`

    like cookbook said, you can use `Join("[YOUR NAME HERE]","[YOUR NickNAME HERE]")`